Fermi surface transformation at the pseudogap critical point of a cuprate superconductor: Methods

 Resistivity measurements were performed in the 45~T hybrid magnet at the National High Magnetic Field Lab in Tallahassee, USA.
 The sample resistance was measured with a standard 4-point contact geometry using a Stanford Research 830 Lock-In Amplifier.
 The samples were driven with $I_{RMS} = 1$~mA from a Keithley 6221 Current Source.
 Temperature was stabilized to within $\pm 1$ mK around the target temperature at each angle.
-Uncertainty of the absolute temperature due to thermometer magnetoresistance is negligible at $T=25$~K.
+Uncertainty of the absolute temperature due to thermometer magnetoresistance is negligible at $T=25$~K. The thermometer was mounted at a fixed point on the probe near the sample but not on the rotating platform.
+Thus, the magnetoresistance of the thermometer did not change as the sample was rotated.

 At $p = 0.21$ and $0.24$ the upper critical fields of Nd-LSCO are, respectively, 15~T and 10~T for $\bm{B} \parallel c$ \cite{michon2019thermodynamic}.
 By applying a magnetic field of $B=45$~T at both $T = 25$~K both samples remain in the normal state while rotating the field from $\bm{B} \parallel c$ to $\bm{B} \parallel a$.